 How to Use Bridges with JavaScript

-There are cases where you may want to control a bridge action in greater detail than setting fields, filling in field defaults, or leveraging the DataViewer library to build tables.
-For example, you may need to chain several bridge calls together to get to your final result.
-Or perhaps you need to do special processing on the result once it comes back.
+Sometimes, you may want to control a bridge action in greater detail than setting fields, filling in field defaults, or leveraging the DataViewer library to build tables.
+For example, you may need to chain several bridge calls to get your final result.
+Or perhaps you need to do special processing on the result once it's returned.
 This requires you to use JavaScript to work with the bridges.

 First, you'll need to create a bridged resource on the form.
 Once you've created the resource, you can access it with a load method that takes an options object as an argument.
 This object has the following properties: